ChenWunSyuan002/USB_Redirect_For_Termux/README.md

 - Provide write and read callbacks for the actual transport of usbredir data
 - Monitor for usbredir and libusb read/write events and call their handlers

+## usbredirect

+The usbredirect binary is an usbredir client for exporting an USB device either as TCP client or server, for use from another (virtual) machine through the usbredir protocol.

 ## usbredirtestclient

 A small testclient for the usbredir protocol over tcp, using usbredirparser